Ruakura Superhub attracts logistics giant Maersk

 When the Ruakura inland port is fully established it is expected to shift 65,000 truck journeys off the road and onto rail.

-The 490ha Ruakura development includes provision for solar generation and electricity microgrids.
+The Ruakura development includes provision for solar generation and electricity microgrids.
 The precinct includes a 10ha wetland and more than one million native plants in the 92ha first stage.
-The first 17ha of the inland port was scheduled to be officially opened as part of stage one in the third quarter of this year.
+The first 17ha of the inland port is scheduled to be officially opened as part of stage one in the third quarter of this year.

 TGH is the wholly owned commercial entity of Waikato-Tainui, one of New Zealand's largest tribal groups with around 78,000 members.